ajs/magic_square_of_squares/README.md

     $ python mss_finder.py -u 1

+##Using the `-t` flag

+This flag lets you exit after a set number of permutations are checked.

+    $ while true ; do python mss_finder.py -u 60 -t 1000000 -s $RANDOM -r || continue; echo "WE DID IT\!\!\!"; break; done At step 17629
+    At step 6091
+    At step 14787
+    At step 23375
+    At step 10218

+This particular command-line relies on features of the bash shell, but most command-line environments can do something similar.

 #As a library

 The mss_finder.py file is a valid python module.
 If imported, it can be used like so: